UoB-COMSM0166/2025-group-16/README.md

 ### 3.1 Introduction

-Unspottable is a two-player party game where the ultimate goal is to find and eliminate your opponent.
+Unstoppable is a two-player party game where the ultimate goal is to find and eliminate your opponent.
 From Map 1 to Map 6, each stage offers a unique and progressively more challenging gameplay experience.<br />
 Map 1 introduces the core mechanic: locate your opponent among NPCs and knock them out.<br />
 Maps 2 to 6 build upon this foundation with diverse game rules, environments, and mechanics — all designed to make the game more dynamic, fun, and competitive.